-The percentage of Title IV loan and grant aid earned by the student is equal to the percentage of the payment period or period of enrollment that the student completed as of the date of the student's withdrawal.
-(See the explanation of this calculation under the subheading "Determining the Percentage of the Payment Period/Period of Enrollment Completed" earlier in this subsection.)
+The percentage of Title IV loan and grant aid earned by the student is equal to the percentage portion of the payment period or period of enrollment that the student completed as of the date of the student's withdrawal, divided by the total length of that same period.
+(See the explanation of this calculation above in subsection 9.5.A, under the subheading "Determining the Percentage of the Payment Period/Period of Enrollment Completed.")
 The percentage of the period completed is determined as follows: